Practice Prize Competition

 - The challenge of the application of OR and the significance of the problem.

 - The quality of the analysis and modeling and the implementation of the results.

 - Submit a detailed written report, not exceeding 25 pages in the body, presenting a "case history" of the project describing its development from start to finish and focussing on the challenges and results.

-- Submit a one-page project summary, suitable for publication in the CORS Bulletin and on the CORS website.
+- Submit a one-page project summary including key messages and best practices, suitable for publication in the CORS Bulletin and on the CORS website.

 - Present the project at the Practice Prize Sessions at the CORS Annual Conference.